Marital Conflict Solved

 • Inner reality: Feeling attacked and so defensive.

-• Behavior: Attacks wife for attacking him.
+• Behavior: Attacks their wife for attacking him.

 • (2) If the man has the patience, then share her pain as her pain, not his pain.